 31 December 2018 31 December 2019

 Non-current assets 7 45

 Current assets - 47

 Assets 7 92

-Adjustment to selling price - -
+Adjustments to selling price - -

 Assets held for sale 7 92

 Non-current liabilities - 4

 Current liabilities - 19

 Liabilities associated with assets held for sale - 23

-The space business unit of Vitrociset consists of a group of assets acquired for the purposes of a subsequent sale and, therefore, the related results through P&L have also been classified as "Discontinued Operations" (a net result of €mil.
+The space business unit of Vitrociset consists of a group of assets acquired for the purposes of a subsequent sale and, therefore, the related results through P&L have also been classified as "Discontinued operations" (a net result of €mil.
 4).

-Moreover, as stated in Note 6, the proposed settlement agreement between Ansaldobreda S.p.A., Leonardo S.p.A., Hitachi Ltd. and Hitachi Rail was signed on 12 June 2019, with the aim of closing the main positions arising from the sale of Ansaldobreda's transport business that had taken place in 2015.
-Consistently with the recognition of the accounting effects of the sale of Ansaldobreda's transport business made in previous financial statements, the related effects through profit or loss have been classified under the result of Discontinued Operations.
-In particular, the item includes the absorption of a portion of the provision for guarantees recognised to cover obligations agreed as per contract ( $\in$ mil.
-92) and the tax effect of the transaction (positive for $\in$ mil.
+Moreover, as stated in Note 6, the proposed settlement agreement between AnsaldoBreda SpA, Leonardo SpA, Hitachi Ltd and Hitachi Rail was signed on 12 June 2019, with the aim of closing the main positions arising from the sale of AnsaldoBreda's transport business that had taken place in 2015.
+Consistently with the recognition of the accounting effects of the sale of AnsaldoBreda's transport business made in previous financial statements, the related effects through profit or loss have been classified under the result of "Discontinued operations".
+In particular, the item includes the absorption of a portion of the provision for guarantees recognised to cover obligations agreed as per contract (€mil.
+92) and the tax effect of the transaction (positive for €mil.
 4).

 2018 2019

-Revenues 61
+Revenues - 61

-Purchase and personnel expenses - (56)
+Purchases and personnel expenses - (56)

 Amortisation, depreciation and write-offs - (1)

-Other operating income (expenses) 89 92
+Other operating income/(expenses) 89 92

 Income before tax and financial expenses 89 96

-Financial income (expenses) - -
+Financial income/(expenses) - -

 Income taxes - 4

-Profit (loss) for the period 89 100
+Profit/(Loss) for the period 89 100

-Profit (loss) from discontinued operations 89 100
+Profit/(Loss) from discontinued operations 89 100

 - Measurement of defined-benefit plans - -

-- Changes in cash flow hedges - -
+- Changes in cash-flow hedges - -

-- Translation differences -
+- Translation differences - -

-other comprehensive income (expenses) - -
+Other comprehensive income/(expenses) - -

-Total comprehensive income (expenses) 89 100
+Total comprehensive income/(expenses) 89 100

-The value posted for 2018 included the effects of the acquittal judgment against Ansaldo Energia with reference to the administrative violation referred to in art.
-25 of Legislative Decree 231/01, which had ordered the confiscation of an amount of $\in$ mil.
+The value posted for 2018 included the effects of the acquittal judgment against Ansaldo Energia with reference to the administrative violation referred to in Article 25 of Legislative Decree 231/2001, which had ordered the confiscation of an amount of €mil.
 99 imposing also administrative penalties.
 These amounts had been the object of a guarantee granted by Leonardo at the time of the disposal of its investment in Ansaldo Energia, with the concurrent recognition of a provision for risks, released during 2018 following the outcome of the judgment.
-In particular, this item included the abovementioned absorption ( $\in$ mil.
+In particular, this item included the abovementioned absorption (€mil.
 99), net of a provision set aside during the year out of the guarantees provided in relation to the abovementioned sale and to another transaction of a minor significance.